 The timeline varies depending on the program providers and when Santa Clara actually receives your transcript.
-Often provider waits for the grades to be sent by your faculty abroad, then they'll translate the foreign grades into the American grading system, verify that you have no outstanding balance with them, verify who at Santa Clara is authorized to receive your official transcript (to protect confidentiality), then send the transcript to Monica Augustin.
+Often provider waits for the grades to be sent by your faculty abroad, then they'll translate the foreign grades into the American grading system, verify that you have no outstanding balance with them, verify who at Santa Clara is authorized to receive your official transcript (to protect confidentiality), then send the transcript to the SCU Office of the Registrae.
 This can take anywhere from a few weeks to a few months after the conclusion of your program abroad.
 Unfortunately, there's nothing that the study abroad office can do to speed up this process.
 It also takes time for the Registrar's Office here to manually post your grades after verifying the Course Approval Form that you filed at the University before departing for your program.

 You can help the process by ensuring that you have no outstanding balance with your program provider as that they won't be able to release your transcript if you still owe them money.

 I took classes abroad that I had not gotten pre-approved to fulfill my SCU requirements.
 How do I go about getting them approved now?

 Click here for the procedure on how to get a course approved.